Oxford-University-Liberal-Association/documents-archive/README.md

 # Oxford University Liberal Association (OULA) Document Archive

 Welcome to the official document archive of the Oxford University Liberal Association.
-This repository contains public documents related to OULA's activities and operations which includes: Governing Documents, Term Cards, Magazines and mores.
+This repository contains public documents related to OULA's activities and operations which includes: Governing Documents, Term Cards, Magazines and more.

 For more information about the Oxford University Liberal Association, please visit our [official website](https://www.oxuniliberals.com).